Wder4/Data_Structure/HW3/README.md

 ![](https://i.imgur.com/5muIojD.png)

 ## Build and Run
-To bulild the p2.exe, run `make` inside the directory where you have the source.
+To build the p2.exe, run `make` inside the directory where you have the source.
 ```
 $ make p2.out
 ```